vijayinyoutube/whatsappUI/README.md

 This is a WhatsApp clone app built using Flutter.

-Check out the video tutorial 👉 : https://youtu.be/9GE5siIJc6M
+Check out the video tutorial  Part-1 👉 : https://youtu.be/9GE5siIJc6M

+Check out the video tutorial  Part-2 👉 : https://youtu.be/jyllQaw7l6M

 To know more awesome content about Flutter.,